 |The command ll is an alias, on many systems, for ls -l.|

 Research the file command.
 What does it do?
 How does it compare to ls?

-*You create one with a command like this:
+You create a hard link with a command like this:

 ln /bin/bash ~/mybash